Kubernetes Node Daemonset

 helm repo add openziti https://docs.openziti.io/helm-charts/

 After adding the charts repo to Helm then you may enroll the identity and install the chart.
-You must supply a Ziti identity JSON file when you install the chart.
+You may supply a Ziti identity JSON file when you install the chart.
+This approach enables you to use any option available to the ziti-edge-tunnel enroll

 kubectl create secret generic k8s-tunneler-identity --from-file=persisted-identity=k8s-tunneler.json

-When you deploy the helm chart refer to the existing secret:
+Deploy the Helm chart, referring to the existing secret:

 helm install ziti-edge-tunnel openziti/ziti-edge-tunnel --set secret.existingSecretName=k8s-tunneler-identity